SimonGolms/onpremise/openshift/sentry/README.md

-# Sentry 10 On-Premise Docker Image
+# Sentry Nightly On-Premise Docker Image

 This is a customized docker image including 3rd Party Plugins that can be used by OpenShift.